Choice-free duality for orthocomplemented lattices by means of spectral spaces: Representation of ortholattices via spectral spaces

-Informally, $Y^*$ can be thought of as the set which is orthogonal to that of $Y$.
-The first example of an orthogonality relation we consider can be easily seen as arising via the dot product over a vector space. \begin{example} Let $\mathbb{R}^n$ be the $n$-dimensional Euclidean space.
-Given non-zero vectors $x=[x_1,\dots,x_n]$, $y=[y_1,\dots,y_n]\in\mathbb{R}^n$, we have $x\perp y$ if and only if \end{example} Orthogonality relations can also be seen as arising from the function space of integrable functions that form a vector space equipped with some inner product. \begin{example} Define a continuous weight function $w$ over some real closed interval $[a,b]$.
+Informally, $Y^*$ can be thought of as is the set of all points in $X$ that are orthogonal to every point in $Y$.
+The first example of an orthogonality relation we consider arises via the dot product over a vector space. \begin{example} Let $\mathbb{R}^n$ be the $n$-dimensional Euclidean space.
+Given non-zero vectors $x=[x_1,\dots,x_n]$, $y=[y_1,\dots,y_n]\in\mathbb{R}^n$, we have $x\perp y$ if and only if \end{example} Orthogonality relations also arise from the function space of integrable functions that form a vector space equipped with some inner product. \begin{example} Define a continuous weight function $w$ over some real closed interval $[a,b]$.
 Then, two continuous functions $f,g\colon\mathbb{R}\to\mathbb{R}$ are orthogonal if For instance, the functions $f(x)=1$ and $g(x)=x$ are orthogonal if